mdurc/my-lang/README.md

 ## Other
 - Tree sitter highlighting
-- LSP: Diagnostic, Goto-Definition, Hovering over identifiers and literals
+- LSP: Diagnostic, Goto-Definition, Hovering over identifiers to display types, mutability, etc.
 - [CLI](cli.py) can be installed to local bin with `make install` where you can then use it as `mcompiler_cli --help`